-Our skilled and diverse Tutors are dedicated to delivering expert training in Civil Plant Operations, with students having access to unrivalled technical expertise in project management capabilities and quality assurance skills needed to build better communities and a better New Zealand.
+You’ll work on earthmoving machinery and other machinery and plant to learn the basics of operating safely.
+Our skilled and diverse tutors are dedicated to delivering expert training in Civil Plant Operations, with students having access to unrivalled technical expertise in project management capabilities and quality assurance skills needed to build better communities and a better New Zealand.

 - Credit Value:110

 - Awards:New Zealand Certificate in Infrastructure Works (Level 3) with optional strand in Plant Operation

 We have a limited number of places for students who already hold a qualification at Level 2 or higher.

 At Level 2: